EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 Your proxy is valid until Wed Aug 25 04:18:14 2021
 ```

-As the output of the command shows, a proxy certificate has been generated that
+The output of the command shows, a proxy certificate valid for 12 hours has been
-will be valid, by default, for 12 hours.
-This can be usually increased for
+generated This is the default behaviour and can be usually increased, for
-example to 48 hours with the following option:
+example to 48 hours, with the following option:

 ```shell
 $ voms-proxy-init -valid 48:00